Electronic Monitoring on Bail (EM bail)

 - whether the defendant or young person may offend while on bail.

 Corrections and New Zealand Police (Police) jointly managed EM bail under a shared service model.
 This means that:

 - all applications filed from 13 January 2014 will need to be made on the revised EM bail application form.

-- for all new applications, a probation officer will complete assessments of EM bail applicants, attend EM bail hook up and complete an induction with the bailee.
-The central EM Bail Team at Corrections will manage the 0800 EM BAIL line, liaise with the monitoring company and be the central point of contact for EM bailees.
+- for all new applications, a probation officer or bail support officer will assess EM bail applicants and induct the defendant.
+The central EM Bail Team at Corrections will manage the 0800 EM BAIL line, liaise with the monitoring company and be the central point of contact for the defendant.

-- for all young people who apply for EM Bail, the probation officer will complete the assessment in consultation with the Child Youth and Family youth residence worker or youth justice social worker, visit and assess the proposed address, attend the EM bail hook up and complete an induction (with a social worker in attendance).
-The central EM Bail Team at Corrections will manage the 0800 EM BAIL line, liaise with the monitoring company and be the central point of contact for EM bailees.
+- for all young people who apply for EM Bail, the probation officer or bail support officer will complete the assessment in consultation with the Oranga Tamariki youth residence worker or youth justice social worker, visit and assess the proposed address, and complete an induction (with a social worker in attendance).
+The central EM Bail Team at Corrections will manage the 0800 EM BAIL line, liaise with the monitoring company and be the central point of contact for individuals subject to EM bail..

 - Police will continue to be responsible for: